How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Next, I wanted to find out if there was a relationship between number of revenue streams and average earnings.
 I also wanted to understand which were the most lucrative revenue streams.

-(It’s important to point out here that for these graphs I removed anyone who was not earning any money from their blog.)
+(It’s important to point out here that for these graphs I removed anyone who was not earning ANY money from their blog.)

 Average RPM based on number of revenue streams